ChuanMeng/RLT4Reranking/README.md

 	done
 done

-# train a model on dl20, and infer it on dl19
+# train a model on TREC-DL 20, and infer it on TREC-DL 19
 for retriever in "${retrievers[@]}" do
 	for alpha in "${alphas[@]}"